Spocdoc/spocdoc.com/backups/Company.md

 	What's fantastic?

 	- supporting native customized keystrokes (`DefaultKeyBinding.dict` on a mac)
-	- *native* system-wide undo, spell check, and auto correct (not hacky solutions built by the editor)
+	- *native* system-wide undo, spell check, and auto correct (not hacky solutions written in JavaScript)
 	- really fast key response (5ms or less).
 You can *feel* the difference when a key takes more than 10ms to go through (as it does on many online editors)
-	- making complex operations accessible and really simple
+	- making complex operations accessible and simple
 	- leveraging the separation of content (text) and presentation (formatting)
 	- making the edits live and immediate, so you never have to save or sync